marine-omics/Co-expression_analysis/README.md

 # Co-expression_analysis
-Project: Soft coral in competiton
+Project: Soft coral in competiton.

 Analysis using the R package Petal for networks of co-expression